Street and Park Tree Pruning Cycles

 2012-2013 Pruning Season

-The following areas and parks will be pruned by city crews this winter season:
+The following areas and parks will be pruned by city crews last winter season:

 - Country Vineyard